Scheduled MonumentsEnglandMedieval magnate's moated residence (the Bishop of Ely's Palace) with fishponds and a later moated site, south of Somersham

 What is Medieval magnate's moated residence (the Bishop of Ely's Palace) with fishponds and a later moated site, south of Somersham?

-The Bishop of Ely's Palace is a medieval magnate's moated residence situated south of Somersham in Huntingdonshire.
+The Bishop of Ely's Palace south of Somersham is a medieval magnate's moated residence in Huntingdonshire, England, comprising two distinct moated enclosures with associated fishponds.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010475.

 Who is responsible for protecting Medieval magnate's moated residence (the Bishop of Ely's Palace) with fishponds and a later moated site, south of Somersham?